qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-All editing sessions start by choosing the |mActionToggleEditing| :guilabel:`Toggle editing` option.
+All editing sessions start by choosing the |mActionToggleEditing| :sup:`Toggle editing` option.
 This can be found in the context menu after right clicking on the legend entry for that layer.

 Alternately, you can use the :index:`Toggle Editing` |mActionToggleEditing|